Benjamin Franklin once said, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”

 The problem with closing an old account has to do with credit utilization.
-Closing an account lowers your total available credit, which may increase your utilization, and that can lower your credit score.
+Closing an account lowers your total available credit, which will probably increase your utilization, and that can lower your credit score.

 Be Cautious About Opening New Accounts

 The amount of credit you have applied for recently impacts 10 percent of your score.
-As you shop your way through the mall, opening new credit card accounts in order to get all those 10 percent discounts tends to discount your credit score.
+Opening new credit card accounts in order to get those 10 percent discounts tends to discount your credit score.